Sign up today to receive event information on a regular basis

-The 2019-20 season of the Alworth Peace & Justice Lecture Series will help us all think about these questions through a series of programs featuring distinguished and thoughtful speakers.
+The 2020-21 season online lecture series will help us all think about these questions through a series of programs featuring distinguished and thoughtful speakers.

 To watch the videos from the past Peace and Justice lectures, please visit our video archive page.